-Email email@example.com, stating the outline of your situation and preferred method of communication (phone call or e-mail).
+Email email@example.com, stating the outline of your situation and preferred method of communication (Microsoft Teams video / audio call, telephone call or e-mail).
 A Mental Health Adviser will then get back to you.

 The mental health charity, MIND provides some excellent links to coronavirus and wellbeing.
 A link to practical suggestions about looking after your wellbeing is included at the foot of the page.

 Bangor University has a site licence for TextHelp Read&Write – text-to-speech software which enables students to listen to any document, including Word, PDFs and web pages.
 Due to the university’s campus closure it is now possible to temporarily have the software for your own home computer, to enable you to continue to use Read&Write until the end of the academic year.

 If you are interested in installing the software for home use, please email email@example.com for instructions.

 There are now very strict rules about missed sessions and we have to monitor closely student attendance.
 A maximum of two missed sessions will be paid for each semester, and after that the support may be suspended.

 We understand it’s not always possible to provide more than 24 hours’ notice, but this change to the funding rules is very strict, so we are monitoring attendance closely and hope to minimise the number of missed sessions.